Clifford Robinson (basketball, born 1966)

-College career
+College basketball career

 Robinson played four seasons at the University of Connecticut beginning in 1985.
 The Huskies won the 1988 National Invitation Tournament championship, and he was named to the all-tournament team.
 Robinson was later named to UConn's All-Century men's basketball team.
 On February 5, 2007, Robinson's number "00" was retired at Gampel Pavilion during halftime of a UConn basketball game against Syracuse as part of the "Huskies of Honor" ceremony which recognized personal accomplishments of 13 former players and 3 coaches.

-Professional career
+Professional basketball career

 Portland Trail Blazers (1989–1997)

 Robinson was selected with the 36th overall pick in the second round of the 1989 NBA draft by the Portland Trail Blazers.
 Robinson played for the Trail Blazers for eight seasons.
 Portland made the playoffs each year he was on the team, and played in the NBA Finals in 1990 and 1992.
 Robinson won the Sixth Man of the Year Award in 1992–93 after averaging 19.1 points, 6.6 rebounds and a career-best 1.99 blocks per game.
 He was an All-Star with the team in 1994.
-Following Game 4 of the 1992 Western Conference Finals against the Utah Jazz, Robinson performed a victory dance that he later told press was named the "Uncle Cliffy".
+Following Game 4 of the 1992 Western Conference finals against the Utah Jazz, Robinson performed a victory dance that he later told press was named the "Uncle Cliffy".
 The nickname stuck with Robinson for the rest of his career.
 Following a game against the Golden State Warriors on February 22, 1995, Robinson was forced to end his 461 iron man streak of consecutive games played since the start of his career.
 This streak stands as a franchise record for the Trail Blazers.